Data Breach Check Tool – Have I Been Pwned?

 Limit who has your private information

-As mentioned above, there are many reputable sources that require you to submit a Social Security number, driver’s license information, or payment card.
-That means this can be difficult.
+As mentioned above, many reputable sources require you to submit a Social Security number, driver’s license information, or payment card, which can be difficult.

-You can also be selective in which credit cards you apply for.
-Most credit checks require your Social Security number, which is valid.
+You can also select which credit cards you apply for.
+Most credit checks require your valid Social Security number.
 But refrain from applying for individual store cards, for example, unless you frequent that shop often.
 This distributes your information, and if history is any indication, chain stores like Target or Best Buy are at greater risk for security incidents that expose your information than your bank is.

 Be smart about using your information online and offline

 Data theft happens even within reliable institutions.
-But you can save yourself from unnecessary risk by making sure every company you give it to is legitimate.
+But you can save yourself from unnecessary risk by ensuring every company you give it to is legitimate.
 Don’t enter personal data onto unsecured online forms.

-Always make sure a website is HTTPS protected, meaning you can see the secure lock symbol in the upper left corner of the address bar.
+Always ensure a website is HTTPS protected, meaning you can see the secure lock symbol in the upper left corner of the address bar.
 If a website says “not secure” or shows an open lock, absolutely do not input your information.

 Don’t use weak passwords or the same password across accounts

 Only use each password once.
 Admittedly, this can’t stop a data breach from happening.
-But in data leaks that only expose your account username and password, it prevents more information loss.
+However, data leaks that only expose your account username and password prevent more information loss if you don't duplicate passwords across accounts.

-If you use the same username and password for your Target account as you do for your S&T Bank login, a data breach on Target’s website will also put your bank accounts at risk.
-It's tempting to create one strong password and use it across different accounts, but this is dangerous.
-Try using a password manager to create and manage unique passwords across all of your online accounts.
+If you use the same username and password for your Target account as you do for your bank login, a data breach on Target’s website will also put your bank accounts at risk.
+Creating one strong password and using it across different accounts is tempting, but this is dangerous.
+Try using a password manager to create and manage unique passwords across your online accounts.

 This is especially important in the face of a password leak.
-Alarmingly, hackers steal approximately a hundred passwords every second.
 Strong passwords won't save you from a password leak; however, unique passwords will.
-Using different passwords on each of your accounts will prevent a hacker to getting into multiple accounts with the data from a single password leak.
+Using different passwords on your accounts will prevent a hacker from getting into multiple accounts with the data from a single password leak.

 Has my data been breached?

-If you're wondering if your information has been breached, the best thing to do is check in the Data Breach Check Tool above.
+If you're wondering if your information has been breached, the best thing to do is check in the data breach check tool above.
 Enter your email and allow the data breach checker to check for data leaks.
+The tool will check for email leaks, assessing whether your personal data has leaked in a breach.
 Even if you don't think you're at risk for a breach, it's better to check and know with certainty.

 Notorious data breaches

-As mentioned above, data leaks happen to companies big and small.
-Unfortunately, with big company breaches, the customers hurt the most.
-These are 5 of the worst big-company data breaches in the last decade.
+As mentioned above, data leaks happen to companies of all sizes.
+Unfortunately, customers are most affected by big company breaches.
+These are five of the worst big-company data breaches in the last decade.

 If your information was associated with any of the above companies during the years of the breaches, performing a data leak check is essential.
-Use the data leak checker above to scan for your information on the web.
+Use the data leak checker above to scan the web for your information and assess a database of leak sites.

 What to do if your data was compromised

 Review the data exposed in the breach.
 Was it account usernames and passwords?
 Did it include credit card information?
+Was it leaked from a search engine, or was it an email password leak?
 The next steps vary depending on the exposed information.

-For all accounts exposed or potentially exposed in the data breach, make sure you change all account passwords.
-If the same username and password combination were used on other accounts, change those passwords as well.
+Make sure to change the passwords for all accounts exposed or potentially exposed in the data breach.
+If the same username and password combination was used on other accounts, also change those passwords.

-Use passwords that have a combination of uppercase and lowercase letters, numbers, and symbols; passwords with all four elements are the strongest.
-Use a password generator if you have difficulty creating strong, random passwords.
+Use passwords that combine uppercase and lowercase letters, numbers, and symbols; the strongest passwords have all four elements.
+If you have difficulty creating strong, random passwords, use a password generator.
 Never use the same username and password combination across different platforms.

 Furthermore, set up two-factor authentication if possible.
 You want to know if anyone tries to access your accounts, but hopefully, they won't be able to once you've updated your login information.

 If your credit card, bank account information, or Social Security number was leaked, contact one or more of the major credit bureaus to report a fraud alert.
 You can also freeze your credit.
 This keeps criminals from using the breached information to open a credit card in your name and putting you on the hook for the charges.
 It may be an inconvenience.
-However, if you freeze your credit, you'll have the opportunity to temporarily unfreeze it before making a big purchase or taking a loan yourself.
+However, if you freeze your credit, you can temporarily unfreeze it before making a big purchase or taking a loan yourself.

 After a data breach, the most important thing is to be cautious.
 Watch out for phishing or spam emails and monitor your credit reports and bank accounts for strange charges or withdrawals.
 Not all breached information makes it into circulation.
 It's possible you won't experience any issues, but better to be safe than sorry.